jovank2001/DepthMirror/README.md

 # DepthMirror
-An LED display that conveys the depth of objects in its Field of View
+An LED display that conveys the depth of objects in its Field of View (FOV)